 Most of the publishers involve themselves in educational textbooks and in publishing textbooks and hence their biggest markets are schools and higher institutions of learning.
 So the Government is one of the biggest buyers/market.
 Therefore when schools close, it has consequences on the market.
 There are few players in journals or scholarly works because there are low sales in that area, reflected by little attention in investment.
 Low book sales in Uganda is a reflection of poor reading culture and low income levels in the country, few people tend to buy books as priorities.
-Bookshops have limited number of networks for books and most of them are found in major towns or cities.
+Bookshops them are found in major towns or cities.
 In other towns stationery shops act as bookshops.